 If you are unsuccessful, you may ask for feedback from the Department of Foreign Affairs and Trade within one month of being advised of the outcome.
+Requests for feedback should be sent to aac@dfat.gov.au.

-The Department of Foreign Affairs and Trade will only provide verbal feedback within one month of feedback being requested.
+The Department of Foreign Affairs and Trade will only provide verbal feedback within one month of the feedback request.